-- 5.4 The Procurement Team is responsible for managing organisation-wide procurement for Te Pūkenga.
-In line with the Government Procurement Rules, the Procurement Team will support the organisation with the following procurement process: - Planning when planning for procurement projects, Kaimahi will: - Use processes that are proportionate to the size, complexity and risks involved in the contract to get the best outcomes; - Take account of up-to-date knowledge about the market and the effect that the procurement activity has on it; - o Involve internal stakeholders early in the process to explain needs, learn about potential suppliers, and explore opportunities for new solutions before going to market; - Ensure that financial approvals for the procurement project are aligned with the National Delegations Policy before going to market; - Record the sourcing and contract management strategy in a procurement plan and ensure that this is approved before going to market.
+- 5.4 Kaimahi responsible for undertaking procurement activities must support their business division with the following procurement process: - Planning when planning for procurement projects, Kaimahi will: - Use processes that are proportionate to the size, complexity and risks involved in the contract to get the best outcomes; - Take account of up-to-date knowledge about the market and the effect that the procurement activity has on it; - Involve internal stakeholders early in the process to explain needs, learn about potential suppliers, and explore opportunities for new solutions before going to market; - Ensure that financial approvals for the procurement project are aligned with the Delegations Policy before going to market; - Record the sourcing and contract management strategy in a procurement plan and ensure that this is approved before going to market.
 For procurement value over \$250,000 (exclusive GST), a procurement plan is required.
 For procurement value between \$50,000 to \$250,000 (exclusive GST), a procurement plan is recommended.
-The level of detail in the procurement plan should be commensurate with the procurement value, but at minimum must include: - The objective of the procurement, including service/supply/needs requirements and intended outcomes; - The market approach e.g., openly advertised ROI/RFP/RFT; closed RFP/RFT; secondary procurement process under the relevant All-of-Government (AoG) panel; - How proposals will be evaluated i.e., evaluation methodology, evaluation criteria and weightings, evaluation team member roles and responsibilities, rating/scoring scale, and any due diligence required; - Procurement timeframe; - Available budget; - Proposed contract and term of contract; and - Any risks identified and risk mitigation strategies. - Sourcing when goods, services, or works are procured (with the exception of Academic Services), Kaimahi will: - Purchase from an existing government supply arrangement or contract such as an AoG Agreement if they meet the requirements.
-In addition, there may be other syndicated and or collaborative contracts managed by other government departments or public sector organisations that Te Pūkenga may benefit from joining, and such options should be considered when making procurement decisions.

-In accordance with the National Delegations Policy, before entering into any new AoG, syndicated or collaborative contract, the approval of the Chief Financial Officer or Chief Executive must be obtained.
-The National Procurement Team can advise on available contracts and how to access them.
-For further information on government supply contracts, a link to the New Zealand Government Procurement and Property website is provided at the end of this document.

-o If there is no suitable government supply arrangement or contract available, the sourcing process set out in the following table shall apply:
+The level of detail in the procurement plan should be commensurate with the procurement value, but at minimum must include: - The objective of the procurement, including service/supply/needs requirements and intended outcomes; - The market approach e.g., openly advertised ROI/RFP/RFT; closed RFP/RFT; secondary procurement process under the relevant All-of-Government (AoG) panel; - How proposals will be evaluated i.e., evaluation methodology, evaluation criteria and weightings, evaluation team member roles and responsibilities, rating/scoring scale, and any due diligence required; - Procurement timeframe; - Available budget; - Proposed contract and term of contract; and - Any risks identified and risk mitigation strategies. - Sourcing when goods, services, or works are procured, Kaimahi will: - Purchase from an existing government supply arrangement or contract such as an All-of-Government (AoG) Agreement if they meet the requirements.
+In addition, there may be other syndicated and or collaborative contracts managed by other government departments or public sector organisations that Te Pūkenga may benefit from joining, and such options should be considered when making procurement decisions. - In accordance with the Delegations Policy, before entering into any new AoG, syndicated or collaborative contract, the approval of the Chief Financial Officer or Chief Executive must be obtained.
+The Head of Procurement can advise on available contracts and how to access them.
+For further information on government supply contracts, a link to the New Zealand Government Procurement and Property website is provided at the end of this document. - If there is no suitable government supply arrangement or contract available, the sourcing process set out in the following table shall apply: